kristenyarbrough/edit-eats/README.md

 ---

 ## Project Status
-🚧 This project is under active development with new features being added regularly.
+🚧 This project is under active development.
+New features, tests and design improvements are added regularly as the application evolves.

 ---